Iuliana-Ionita-Laza/GeneScan3DKnock/README.md

 ## Functional annotation scores
 For functional annotation scores, we use the genome-wide functional annotations in 127 different cell types and tissues ([GenoNet scores](https://www.nature.com/articles/s41467-018-07349-w)).
 The precomputed GenoNet scores for human genome assembly GRCh37 (hg19) can be [downloaded here](https://zenodo.org/record/3336209#.YhkNI-iZOUk).

 The functional annotation scores can help to increase the power of the gene-based test, but this is not mandatory.
-If one don't want to use any functional score, just let Z=NULL, and the package would automatically use the Beta(MAF;1,25) for rare variants and Beta(MAF;1,1) for common variants as the weights.
+If one don't want to use any functional score, just set Z=NULL, and the package would automatically use the Beta(MAF;1,25) for rare variants and Beta(MAF;1,1) for common variants as the weights.

 ## Contact
 If you have any questions about GeneScan3DKnock please contact